oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 **ONLY** do the following if you no longer want the Prometheus environment. **DO NOT** do this if you are planning on running the Visualising with Grafana module.

-If you are in a trial tenancy there are limitations on how many Load Balancers and other resources you can have in use at any time, and you may need them for other modules.
+If you are in a trial tenancy there are limitations on how many resources you can have in use at any time, and you may need them for other modules.
 The simplest way to release the resources used in his module (including the load balancer) is to delete the entire namespace.

 To delete the monitoring namespace **Only do this if you want to delete the entire monitoring environment and will not be doing the Visualising with Grafana module**